boss507104/CSC-Pilot/python-environment/smartsim-environment.md

 requirements-$ENV_ARCH.txt Installed-state snapshot recorded after a successful build (excludes SmartSim/SmartRedis)
 ```

-Dependency resolution and installation happen inside the Tykky Python 3.11 build — no external Conda, Miniforge, Mamba, module-based Python, or venv is needed.

-SmartSim is deliberately installed **after** the patched SmartRedis Python client, because `smartsim==0.8.0` otherwise tries to pull the incomplete PyPI `smartredis==0.6.1` sdist and fails to build on ARM64.
-The default build includes the RedisAI module required for orchestration and database startup, while disabling TensorFlow, PyTorch, and ONNXRuntime model-execution backends.
-Tensor exchange remains available, and inference itself runs in external Python/JAX worker processes. `requirements.in` is reapplied after `smart build` as a conservative restoration step, since the SmartSim build can perturb already-installed packages.
+SmartSim is installed **after** the patched SmartRedis Python client on both architectures, because `smartsim==0.8.0` otherwise tries to pull the incomplete PyPI `smartredis==0.6.1` sdist.
+On x64 only, `smart build` then compiles Redis + RedisAI; `requirements.in` is reapplied afterward as a conservative restoration step, since the build can perturb already-installed packages.
+On arm64, that build step is skipped entirely.

-This configuration is part of the [CSC Environment Helpers Framework](https://github.com/boss507104/CSCEnvironmentHelpers).
-Production examples coupling SmartSim, SmartRedis, OpenFOAM, and JAX live in [SmartSim4CSC](https://github.com/boss507104/SmartSim4CSC).
+Part of the [CSC Environment Helpers Framework](https://github.com/boss507104/CSCEnvironmentHelpers).
+Production examples live in [SmartSim4CSC](https://github.com/boss507104/SmartSim4CSC).

 ---